loag0/brAInwave/README.md

 - **Intelligent Gap Analysis** - Unlike general-purpose AI tools, brAInwave queries your fixed timetable to find actual open windows, not just suggest arbitrary time slots.
 - **Offline-First Knowledge Vault** - All processed documents and study plans are stored locally in SQLite.
 You can interact with your roadmap and export to PDF with no internet connection.
 - **Integrated Deep Work Timer (Pomodoro)** - Transition from planning to execution without leaving the app.
 Focus sessions are tracked locally and synced to Supabase - works fully offline.
+- **AI-Generated Flashcards** - Flashcards can be generated from your uploaded study materials.
+Cards are stored locally and organized by module, so you can review key concepts anytime, even offline.
+- **Assignment Tracker** - Upload assignment briefs as PDFs and brAInwave extracts the title, subject, due date, and priority automatically.
+Overdue assignments surface as alerts on the Home screen, and upcoming deadlines are injected directly into your daily planner.
 - **Contextual Push Notifications** - Native alerts tied to your actual timetable gaps remind you when a study block is coming up.
 Not arbitrary reminders - reminders that know your schedule.
 - **Custom Task Support** - Add your own tasks alongside AI-generated ones.
 The engine incorporates them into the optimization process.
+- **Study Analytics & Insights** - Track your study habits over time. brAInwave surfaces a 7-day activity bar chart, average focus time, weekly total hours and a per-module hour breakdown with progress bars toward your study goals.
+- **Study Streak** - A consecutive-day streak is tracked every time you complete a focus session, keeping you accountable and consistent.
+- **Subject Priorities** - A drag-and-drop screen lets you rank your subjects by difficulty.
+These rankings feed directly into the AI planner, which allocates the longest study blocks to your highest-priority subjects during your peak energy window.
+- **Study Preferences** - Customize your peak focus window (Early Bird or Night Owl), preferred session length (short, medium, or long), and study mode (Stay Consistent, Exam Prep, or Catch Up).
+The AI planner uses all three to shape how your daily plan is built.
+- **Dark Mode** - Full light and dark theme support, toggled from Settings and persisted across sessions.
 - **Production-Grade Document Export** - Export study plans as polished PDFs.
 On Android, files save directly to your chosen folder via the Storage Access Framework; on iOS, via the native share sheet.

 ---